artis3n/ansible-role-jetbrains-projector/README.md

             update_channel: 2

           - name: IntelliJ IDEA Ultimate 2021.2.1
-            port: 9000  # Even if you are uninstalling, you must still specify the port the IDE was installed on
+            port: 9000  # Even if you are uninstalling, you must still specify the port on which the IDE was previously installed
             state: absent
 ```